Corner Bench (headboard)

 Attach Two Sides Together

-This is why you need to NOT cut it in half.
+This is why you need NOT to cut it in half.
 One side butts up against the other side.

 Make sure you square the corner.